-The LTC693 provides an additional output (watchdog output, \overline{WDO}) which goes low if the watchdog timer is allowed to time out and remains low until set high by the next transition on the WDI pin. \overline{WDO} is also set high when V{CC} falls below the reset voltage threshold or V{BATT} .
+The LTC691 and LTC695 provide an additional output (Watchdog Output, \overline{WDO}) which goes low if the watchdog timer is allowed to time out and remains low until set high by the next transition on the WDI pin. \overline{WDO} is also set high when V{CC} falls below the reset voltage threshold or V{BATT} .

-The LTC693 has two additional pins OSC SEL and OSC IN, which allow reset active time and watchdog time-out period to be adjusted per Table 2.
+The LTC691 and LTC695 have two additional pins OSC SEL and OSC IN, which allow reset active time and watchdog timeout period to be adjusted per Table 2.
 Several configurations are shown in Figure 12.